DanielLiu1123/classpath-replacer/README.md

 `Classpath Replacer` is essential for writing unit tests that require different classpath.

-If you need to test different classpath scenarios, this library is a must-have.
+If you need to test different classpath scenarios, this library is must-had.

-## When you need
+## When you need it

 If you are a library developer, then you may need to test the behavior of your library under different classpath.